davidpallmann/hashnode-backups/cl11fq5nt011xlgnvgzo25xc1.md

 #### This episode: Amazon API Gateway.
 In this Hello, Cloud blog series, we're covering the basics of AWS cloud services for newcomers who are .NET developers.
 If you love C# but are new to AWS, or to this particular service, this should give you a jumpstart.

-In this post we'll introduce API Gateway and use it to create a "Hello, Cloud" .NET API to perform [project-purpose].
+In this post we'll introduce API Gateway and use it to create a "Hello, Cloud" .NET API to store and retrieve restaurant menus.
 We'll do this step-by-step, making no assumptions other than familiarity with C# and Visual Studio.
 We're using Visual Studio 2022 and .NET 6.

 # Amazon API Gateway : What is it, and why use It?